aesara-devs/aesara/doc/library/printing.rst

 >>> pp(f.maker.fgraph.outputs[0])
 '(TensorConstant{2.0} * x)'

-The parameter in aet.dscalar('x') in the first line is the name of this variable in the graph.
+The parameter in at.dscalar('x') in the first line is the name of this variable in the graph.
 This name is used when printing the graph to make it more readable.
 If no name is provided the variable x is printed as its type as returned by x.type().
 In this example - <TensorType(float64, scalar)>.